Shower Remodel in Emmett, ID

 From tub-to-shower conversions to luxury walk-in designs with frameless glass, rain showerheads, and built-in niches — we handle every detail from waterproofing to finish hardware.

 Shower remodeling in Emmett, Idaho lives or dies on two things national guides ignore: waterproofing executed with zero tolerance over the wood-framed crawlspace floors of an old fruit-valley town, and material choices that survive Emmett's hard deep-well water.
 Emmett's orchard-era homes near downtown frequently have showers that were retrofitted into 1930s and 1940s bathrooms decades after the house was built — original tub locations tiled over with inadequate or absent waterproofing, now leaking quietly into subfloors above a crawlspace.
 The town's municipal water, drawn from city wells 380 to 500 feet deep, is hard, and it etches and scales shower glass and tile relentlessly.
 A shower built without solving both problems fails — invisibly for years on the waterproofing, visibly within weeks on the glass.
 Iron Crest Remodel (Iron Crest Remodeling Group LLC, Idaho RCE-6681702) builds Emmett showers to a strict waterproofing standard under the City's adopted 2018 IRC, for the valley's hard water, and around the City of Emmett versus Gem County jurisdiction split.
-Licensed and insured, free in-home estimates, five-year workmanship warranty.
+Licensed and insured, free in-home estimates, three-year workmanship warranty.

 Design and build the shower you have always wanted — from custom tile work to barrier-free walk-ins.